ywamsendai/new-ywamsendai.org/content/en/get-involved/staff.md

 Whatever way you want to serve God, you can most likely do it in YWAM!
 Being on staff with YWAM is an adventure in faith.
 Join staff for a couple of years, or stay for life.

 In Sendai, one of the joys of joining staff is to serve side by side with people from a variety of nations and Christian backgrounds.
 As well as this, you will be immersed in the unreached region of Tohoku (North-East Japan), with its rich traditional Japanese culture and history, and scenic, peaceful nature.

+All YWAMers in Sendai will be expected to invest in learning the Japanese culture and language, desiring to demonstrate the Gospel to the unreached millions you will encounter every day.
+Become like a Japanese, to win the Japanese (1 Cor.
+9.20).

 Here are a few of the ways you can serve as staff in Sendai: